This ranking is for readers interested in identifying schools with the cheapest online associates degree offerings.

 2) Tuition data reported here is the average yearly tuition/fees of each school as found in the NCES College Navigator database.
 Is it intended as representative only, and actual tuition may differ between degrees within the same university.

-3) We used out-of-state tuition where available.
+3) We used out-of-state tuition where available for these associates degree online programs.
 This is to ensure that the tuition used here is representative of what any student can expect to pay regardless of their residency.
 However, many schools offer discounted rates to online students, and some even offer online students in-state tuition, so if that’s the case, consider it a bonus!

-4) To be considered, schools had to be regionally accredited and offer fully online associate’s degrees.
+4) To be considered, schools had to be regionally accredited and offer fully online associates degree programs.

 #1.
 Broward College